• All Recipes

 Eggs, peaches, oil in a glass bowl.

-Wet ingredients: Place the peaches, egg, olive oil, sugar and vanilla in a medium large bowl and mix together well until you have a glossy mixture.
+Place the chopped peaches, egg, olive oil, sugar and vanilla in a medium-large bowl and mix together well until you have a glossy mixture.

 Peach oil mixture, milk, and rolled oats in a glass bowl.

-Oats + Peaches: Add the oats and milk to the peach mixture and stir until well combine.
+4. Oats + peaches: Add the oats and milk to the peach mixture and stir until well combined.

 Peach muffin batter with flour being folded in, in a glass mixing bowl.

-Fold: Add the dry to the wet ingredients.
-Use a spatula to stir the batter together, about 12-15 folds, just until everything is incorporated, there may be a few small flour streaks still that's okay.
+5. Fold: Add the dry ingredients to the wet ingredients.
+Use a spatula to stir the batter together, about 12-15 folds, just until everything is incorporated; there may be a few small flour streaks still; that's okay.
 Do not over-stir.
 The batter will be thick.

 Rosemary on top of uncooked peach muffins in a muffin pan.